kube-burner/kube-burner/docs/ocp.md

 Please refer to [indexing](observability/indexing.md) section for better understanding on the functionality.

-## Reporting mode

-This feature is very useful to avoid sending thousands of documents to the configured indexer, as only a few documents will be indexed per benchmark.
-The metrics profile used by this feature is defined in [metrics-report.yml](https://github.com/cloud-bulldozer/kube-burner/blob/master/cmd/kube-burner/ocp-config/metrics-report.yml)

 ## Metrics-profile type

 By specifying `--profile-type`, kube-burner can use two different metrics profiles when scraping metrics from prometheus.
 By default is configured with `both`, meaning that it will use the regular metrics profiles bound to the workload in question and the reporting metrics profile.

-While when using the regular profiles ([metrics-aggregated](https://github.com/cloud-bulldozer/kube-burner/blob/master/cmd/kube-burner/ocp-config/metrics-aggregated.yml) or [metrics](https://github.com/cloud-bulldozer/kube-burner/blob/master/cmd/kube-burner/ocp-config/metrics.yml)), kube-burner scrapes and indexes metrics timeseries, the reporting one is a very useful profile to reduce the number of documents sent to the configured indexer.
-Thanks to the combination of aggregations and instant queries for prometheus metrics, and 4 summaries for pod latency measurements, only a few documents will be indexed per benchmark.
+When using the regular profiles ([metrics-aggregated](https://github.com/cloud-bulldozer/kube-burner/blob/master/cmd/kube-burner/ocp-config/metrics-aggregated.yml) or [metrics](https://github.com/cloud-bulldozer/kube-burner/blob/master/cmd/kube-burner/ocp-config/metrics.yml)), kube-burner scrapes and indexes metrics timeseries.

+The reporting profile is very useful to reduce the number of documents sent to the configured indexer.
+Thanks to the combination of aggregations and instant queries for prometheus metrics, and 4 summaries for latency measurements, only a few documents will be indexed per benchmark.
 This flag makes possible to specify one or both of these profiles indistinctly.

 ## Customizing workloads